Snowflake-Labs/terraform-provider-snowflake/docs/resources/external_oauth_integration.md

 - `external_oauth_snowflake_user_mapping_attribute` (String) Indicates which Snowflake user record attribute should be used to map the access token to a Snowflake user record.
 Valid values are (case-insensitive): `LOGIN_NAME` | `EMAIL_ADDRESS`.
 - `external_oauth_token_user_mapping_claim` (Set of String) Specifies the access token claim or claims that can be used to map the access token to a Snowflake user record.
 If removed from the config, the resource is recreated.
 - `external_oauth_type` (String) Specifies the OAuth 2.0 authorization server to be Okta, Microsoft Azure AD, Ping Identity PingFederate, or a Custom OAuth 2.0 authorization server.
 Valid values are (case-insensitive): `OKTA` | `AZURE` | `PING_FEDERATE` | `CUSTOM`.
 - `name` (String) Specifies the name of the External Oath integration.
 This name follows the rules for Object Identifiers.
 The name should be unique among security integrations in your account.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

 ### Optional